haeric/requestq/README.md

 Why does this not support Node?
 * Keeping the library tiny.
 If you need a universal client, [axios](https://github.com/mzabriskie/axios) is really neat.

+Does this library have Typescript declarations?
+* Yup :)

 ## License
 MIT